r0light/cna-quality-model/docs/_pages/index.md

   * **API-based communication** (Service, Endpoint, Link) +> Testability
     *In a cloud-native application services should communicate via well-defined, standardized, documented, and declarative APIs which can be both synchronous or asynchronous.*
     Reznik2019 9 "Communicate Through APIs"; Adkins2019 6 "Understandable Interface Specifications" (Use Interface specifications for understandability); Bastani2017 6 "Everything is an API" (Services are integrated via APIs); Indrasiri2021 2 "Service Definitions in Synchronous Communication" (Use a service definition for each service); Indrasiri2021 2 "Service Definition in Asynchronous Communication" (Use schemas to define message formats); Goniwada2021 3 "API First Principle"
-    * **Contract-based** (Service, Endpoint)
-      *By defining contracts for links, changes to endpoints can be evaluated by their impact on the contract and delayed when a contract would be broken.
-That way consumers of endpoints can adapt to changes when necessary.*
-      Define Service Contracts That Do Not Leak Internal Details; Bastani2017 4 "Consumer-Driven Contract Testing" (Use contracts for APIs to test against)
-  * **Communication indirection** (Service, Link) +> Loose coupling
+  * **Consistently mediated communication** (Component, Link) -> Time-behaviour +> Analyzability
-    *Communication between services in a cloud-native application should be managed through additional software (therefore be indirect) to increase observability and ensure loose coupling.*
+    *By mediating communication through additional components, there is no direct dependence on the other communication partner and additional operations can be performed to manage the communication, such as load balancing, monitoring, or the enforcement of policies.
+By using centralized mediation approaches, such as Service Meshes, management actions can be performed universally and consistently across the components of an application.*
     Indrasiri2021 3 "Sidecar Pattern", "Service Mesh Pattern", "Service Abstraction Pattern" Proxy communication with services to include service discovery and load balancing); Davis2019 10.3; Richardson2019 11.4.2
-    * **Mediated communication** (Component, Link)
-      *By mediating communication through additional components, there is no direct dependence on the other communication partner and additional operations can be performed to manage the communication.*
     * *Service Interaction via Backing Service* (Ntentos2020a)
     * *Service Interaction via Central Component utilization metric* (Ntentos2020)
-      * *Service Interaction with Event Sourcing utilization metric* (Ntentos2020)
-    * **Addressing abstraction** (Link, Backing Service)
-      *By abstracting from specific addresses for reaching other components, address changes can be handled automatically without impacting the link between components.
-This can be achieved for example through service discovery where components are addressed through abstract service names and specific addresses are resolved through service discovery.*
-      Davis2019 8.3; Ibryam2020 12 "Service Discovery"; Richardson2019 "Using service discovery"; Garrison2017 7 "Service Discovery"; Indrasiri2021 3 "Service Registry and Discovery Pattern" ; Bastani2017 7 "Routing" (Use service discovery with support for health checks and respect varying workloads); Indrasiri2021 3 "Service Abstraction Pattern" (Use an abstraction layer in front of services (for example Kubernetes Service)); Goniwada2021 4 "Service Discovery"
-      * *Service Discovery Usage* (Apel2019)
-    * **Communication partner abstraction** (Link, Backing Service) -> Analysability
-      *By abstracting from specific components as linked communication partners, components are further decoupled and must not exist at the same time for communication.
-An example is event-driven communication where events are published to channels and can also be received by components which are created later in time.*
-      Richardson2019 6 Event-driven communication; Ruecker2021 8: Event-driven systems "event chains emerge over time and therefore lack visibility."

 ## Basic metrics